 READ: One Day Itinerary for Portland Maine

 13. Massachusetts Museum of Contemporary Art, North Adams MA

-MASS MoCA is housed in funky converted factory buildings.
+MASS MoCA is housed in funky converted factory buildings with 250,000 square feet of space.
 It has an emphasis on international contemporary art.
 The airy industrial campus was expanded in 2017 with new modern buildings by Tadao Ando.